 - Bachelor of Science: History

 - Minor: History

 - Graduate School

 - Public School Administration

 Recent UMO history graduate Rebekah Fitzgerald is now the Executive Director of the Wayne County History Museum.
 To read more, click here.

 Community College Articulation Agreement

-Dr. Jerry Sheppard, Professor of History & Education, Division Chair of Liberal Arts and Sciences
+Dr. Jerry Sheppard, Assistant Dean, School of Arts and Sciences